Driving to your holiday destination often means a long time behind the wheel on high-speed roads.

 - Forgetting the last few kilometres of driving

-Carry at least four litres of water per person in the vehicle for each day – it’s a great way to prevent fatigue and stay hydrated.
+Carry at least four litres of water per person in the vehicle for each day.

 And ditch the caffeine – the only way to function safely during a long drive is to get plenty of sleep before you go and take breaks along the way.